RehanSaeed/rehansaeed.github.io/content/posts/2016/nginx-asp-net-core-depth/index.md

 You've got NGINX running, all you need now is a `nginx.conf` file to forward requests from the internet to your ASP.NET Core app running using the Kestrel web server.

-I've taken the time to combine the recommendations from the [HTML5 Boilerplate](https://github.com/h5bp/server-configs-nginx/blob/master/nginx.conf) project, the [ASP.NET Core NGINX Documentation](https://docs.asp.net/en/latest/publishing/linuxproduction.html), the [NGINX Docs](http://nginx.org/en/docs/) and my own experience to build the `nginx.config` (and `mime.types` file) file below specifically for the best performance and security and to target .NET Core apps.
+I have taken the time to combine the recommendations from the [HTML5 Boilerplate](https://github.com/h5bp/server-configs-nginx/blob/master/nginx.conf) project, the [ASP.NET Core NGINX Documentation](https://docs.asp.net/en/latest/publishing/linuxproduction.html), the [NGINX Docs](http://nginx.org/en/docs/) and my own experience to build the `nginx.config` (and `mime.types` file) file below specifically for the best performance and security and to target .NET Core apps.

 Not only that but I've gone to extreme lengths to find out what every setting actually does and have written short comments describing each and every setting.
 The config file is self describing, from this point forward it needs no explanation.